 The first thing you need to do is get clear on your target market.
 Start to think about the position, industry, location, company size and seniority level of the people you want to connect with.

-So for example, if your target market are Builders in Melbourne who own their own construction company, your client avatar might looking like this:
+So for example, if your target market is Builders in Melbourne who own their own construction company, your client avatar might look like this:

 Title: Owner, Founder, Co-Founder, Managing Director, CEO

 Seniority Level: Owner, CXO, Partner, Director

 Once you know your audience, then have a look at your overall sales process to understand where your LinkedIn campaign fits in.

 For example you may want to open up conversations to book in more phone calls, or have more virtual site meetings.

 Now that you’ve got all the data, it’s time to put a plan in place to get in front of this audience.
 To do that you need to sign up to Sales Navigator.

 This is a premium feature that allows you to drill down from the millions of users to a specific audience you want to find, connect, and start building relationships with.